nanohcv/vdr-plugin-xmlapi/README.md

 #### 3.1 Users - users.ini
 Users can be configured in the users.ini file.
 The file has two sections.
 The first section is called "AdminUsers" and the second called "Users".
-AdminUsers can control streams, Users not.
-The file should look like this.
+AdminUsers can control streams, Users not. (not really implemented yet) The file should look like this.
 Make sure that no spaces between username, "=" and password are added.

     [AdminUsers]